SorenCaraan/SmartHomeControl/README.md

 ***Please Read Copyright Disclaimers***

 This objective of this Assignment is to build a Smart Home Controller.
-A set of predefined Java code is given, in this project the predefined will be finished along with additional code
+A set of predefined Java code is given, in this project the predefined will be finished along with additional code.
+This Project was done during ***September to December 2022*** and was only pushed to GitHub when the project was finished.

 ## Project Description: